 Before I write a novel, I plan and plot it out.
 To me, planning and plotting is like creating your map before going on a road trip.
 Unlike Plotters, I don’t want to map out every single stop along the way; but unlike Pantsers, I also don’t want to take off and not know where I’m going to end up.

 I’m somewhere in the middle.
 I like to know when and where I’m leaving from, what my final destination is, and some major stops along the way.
 I leave the rest of the trip to be discovered each day.

 I’m almost finished planning and plotting my Seven Dudes novel.
 Like so many stories, it’s been floating around in my head for years.
 Eleven years, in fact.
-I first came up with the idea of a suspense story inspired by Snow White and the Seven Dwarves back in 2005.
+I first came up with the idea of a suspense story inspired by Snow White back in 2005.
 Now that I’m a full-time writer, it’s the novel that I most want to write.
 It’s time to finally do it.